Red Dawn: Plot

-In the closing scene, a plaque is seen with Partisan Rock in the background.
-It is fenced off and an American flag flies nearby implying that the United States won the war.
-The plaque reads:...
-In the early days of World War III, guerrillas – mostly children – placed the names of their lost upon this rock.
+The film closes with a shot of a plaque on a mountainside, fenced off, with a U.S. flag flying nearby, stating that: In the early days of World War III, guerrillas, mostly children, placed the names of their lost upon this rock.
 They fought here alone and gave up their lives, so "that this nation shall not perish from the earth."